craftcms/docs/docs/5.x/reference/field-types/table.md

 :::

 ::: tip
-In each example above, the custom column handle can also be accessed by a key named `'col*'`, where `*` is the order in which it was saved.
+In each example above, the custom column handle can also be accessed by a key named `'col*'`, where `*` is the order in which it was created.
 Example:

 - `whiskey` → `col1`
 - `description` → `col2`